 Abishek Umashankar is a PhD student in Dr Will Sedley’s lab at Newcastle University.
 The studentship began in 2021.
-We are funding this studentship in partnership with the British Tinnitus Association.
+We are funding this studentship in partnership with Tinnitus UK.

 Persistent ringing in the ears (known as tinnitus) is a common and often disabling condition.
 Effective treatments for tinnitus are lacking largely because its mechanisms are not fully understood.
 The research team believes that the period surrounding the initial onset of tinnitus is of huge importance in the condition as a whole, for a number of reasons: